AhsanA3/Cybersecurity-Technical-Writing/Proof of Concept (PoC)/README.md

 ## Disclaimer

 The Proof of Concept demonstrations included in this repository are for **educational and research purposes only**.
-They are intended for controlled environments such as labs or virtual machines and should never be applied on live systems without proper authorization. **Always perform penetration testing within legal and ethical boundaries.**

 ## Usage